Kuvan Kevät 2025

 Events

-Exhibition opening on Friday 16 May from 5 to 9 pm.
+Exhibition opening is celebrated on Friday 16 May from 5 to 9 pm.

 Guided tours